Mark Landis: Life and career

-Before Landis left, he wished to make a gesture that would please his mother and honor the memory of his father, so he donated a copy of a Maynard Dixon illustration he had created to a California museum as an original.
-This first successful attempt at art forgery convinced him to repeat the feat.
+In the mid 1980s, Landis presented several forged artworks to a museum in California, attributing them to the renowned American 20th Century artist Maynard Dixon and claiming he wished to make a gesture that would please his mother and honor the memory of his father.
+These first successful attempts at art forgery convinced him to repeat the feat.
 For more than 20 years, Landis donated all kinds of faux pieces of art to institutions in the United States, including more than 50 museums.
 He generally chose smaller museums, which did not have the same means of detailed analysis as the larger ones.
 While not all institutions were duped, the whole process went largely unnoticed.
 Landis even donated up to six copies of the same work to different museums.

 During this period, Landis also produced original pieces; some have been sold through Narsad Artworks, which sells work by artists with mental illness.
 As of 2013, it was still possible to buy note cards bearing a work entitled Magnolias by Landis (which copies a work by Martin Johnson Heade without credit).

 Landis lived at more than 15 different addresses between 1985 and 2000.
 Patsy Hollister, Narsad co-founder, believes Landis probably is more bipolar than schizophrenic, with an ability to paint extremely fast.
 Says Landis, talking about icons: "I gave to hundreds of churches."
 Landis is also said to have worked in animation and advertisement.

 Landis' success derives not so much from the perfection of his faux artworks (sometimes a basic test exposes the forgery) as from his ability to copy all kinds of styles, his choice to imitate lesser-known artists and his ability to play the role of an eccentric but sincere philanthropist.
 Moreover, museums tend not to authenticate gifts as carefully as works they buy.